 Can I choose which vaccine to receive?

 The vaccine you receive will depend on the clinical guidelines that determine which is the safest option.
 Clinical trials for the Pfizer COVID-19 vaccine and the AstraZeneca vaccine have shown they are both effective in preventing the development of COVID-19 symptoms and protecting against severe disease.

 There has been a link between the AstraZeneca vaccine and a syndrome called thrombosis in combination with thrombocytopenia.
 This is an extremely rare but very serious blood clotting syndrome.

 The COVID-19 vaccine by Pfizer is preferred over the AstraZeneca vaccine for adults under 50, given there is a potentially increased risk of thrombosis with thrombocytopenia following the AstraZeneca vaccine in people under the age of 50.

 There is no live virus in the vaccine so no risk of acquiring COVID-19 from the vaccine.

 However, some side effects from vaccination may be similar to symptoms of COVID-19.
 How do you know you don't have COVID?
 If you develop general symptoms like fever, headache or tiredness in the first two days after vaccination and if you are sure you don't have any respiratory symptoms such as a cough, sore throat or runny nose, chances are this is related to your vaccination.

 But ask yourself these questions - have you come into contact with someone in hotel quarantine?
 Have you been in a location where there is community transmission of COVID-19?
-If you're still unsure after this self-assessment, contact the COVID-19 hotline 1800 675 398 to talk through your concerns or your GP.
+If you're still unsure after this self-assessment, contact the COVID-19 hotline 1800 675 398 or speak with your GP.